-At the time of this IDP preparation it was determined that the Town of Calmar had sufficient gross land within its current boundaries to support anticipated growth for the next 20 years. (see Section 1.2).
-However, should circumstances change during the life of this IDP the Town may propose an annexation based on demonstrated need in consultation and in collaboration with Leduc County.
-The annexation request must comply with the requirements of the MGA and the process outlined by Land and Property Rights Tribunal.
+At the time of this IDP preparation the Town of Thorsby had sufficient land within its current boundaries to support anticipated growth for the next 20 years.
+However, should circumstances change during the life of this IDP and the Town desires to initiate an annexation process it shall be undertaken and comply with the requirements of the Municipal Government Act.